fuzhen011/nwmng/README.md

    then change the "Done" field to 0x00.
 3. type "sync", the program will load the new configuration and apply to the nodes.

+### Lighting Control

+Once you have the network and the nodes configured, the node functionality is stored in the configuration file respectively.
+Then you can use the CLI commands to control the light status.

+- To set a single node or nodes on, type the command "onoff on 0x000x...", where 0x000x are the unicast address of the nodes.
+- To set a group nodes  on, type the command "onoff on 0x000x...", where 0x000x are the group address that the group subscribe from.